What is Bitcoin?

 Is Bitcoin completely anonymous?

-What if you lose your bitcoins?
+What if you lose your private key?

 Is Bitcoin real money?